tox-dev/tox-docker/README.md

 A plugin for [tox](https://tox.readthedocs.io/en/latest/) which runs one or more [Docker](https://www.docker.com/) containers during the test run.

+## Usage and Installation

+Tox loads all plugins automatically.
+It is recommended that you install the tox-docker plugin into the same Python environment as you install tox into, whether that's a virtualenv, etc.

+You do not need to do anything special when running tox to invoke tox-docker.
+You do need to configure your project to request docker instances (see "Configuration" below).

 ## Configuration

 In the `testenv` section, list the Docker images you want to include in